aws-deadline/deadline-cloud-for-after-effects/README.md

 ### Final Setup Steps

-1. After installing via submitter installer, ensure you log into your user profile by running `deadline auth login` in the Terminal/Powershell or logging in via the Deadline Cloud Monitor.
+1. After installing via submitter installer, ensure you log into your Deadline user profile by running `deadline auth login` in the Terminal/Powershell or logging in via the Deadline Cloud Monitor.

 2. Next, to install the necessary dependencies used by the AE submitter, run the following in your local Terminal or Command Prompt.
    ```